Why Is Early Detection Vital for Elderly Mental Health?

 Depression affects around 7% of older adults, while anxiety disorders have a prevalence rate of approximately 10-20%.
 Dementia, a progressive cognitive decline, is estimated to affect around 10% of individuals aged 65 and older.

-These disorders can have a profound impact on an elderly person’s daily functioning, relationships, and overall well-being.
+These disorders can profoundly impact an elderly person’s daily functioning, relationships, and even their ability to care for themselves.
 Recognizing the signs and symptoms of these conditions and seeking appropriate support and treatment is crucial in promoting a sense of belonging and maintaining a high quality of life for aging adults.

 Warning Signs and Symptoms to Look Out for